avinayak/avinayak.github.io/_posts/2021-02-19-finding-mona-lisa-in-the-game-of-life.md

           state = vectorized_rgen(state)
       return state

-Please read B. Nikolc's post for an in depth explanation for `rgen` function, which runs 1 generation of Game of Life.
+Please read [B. Nikolc's post](http://www.bnikolic.co.uk/blog/python/jax/2020/04/19/game-of-life-jax.html) for an in depth explanation for `rgen` function, which runs a single generation of Game of Life.

 `jax.vmap` lets us creates a function which maps an input function over argument axes (vectorize).
 This lets us run a generation of game of life across every slice in our canvas.